Creating an Effective Reward System for Children: Strategies and Tips

 4. Improves Self-Esteem: Rewards and acknowledgments boost a child’s self-confidence.

-Reward system for Preschoolers and School kids
+The Reward System for Preschoolers and School kids

-1. Tracking Multiple Behaviors:
+1. Track Multiple Behaviours:

-5. Losing points:
+5. Deduct points: